Sensu Go release notes

 - Due to changes in the release process, Sensu binary-only archives are now named following the pattern

-sensu-enterprise-go_5.2.0_$OS_$ARCH.tar.gz, where $OS is the operating system name and $ARCH is the CPU architecture.
-These archives include all files in the top level directory.
+$ARCHis the CPU architecture.
+These archives include all files in the top-level directory.
 See the installation guide for the latest download links.

-- Announcing our first enterprise-only features for Sensu Go: LDAP authentication, the Sensu ServiceNow handler, and the Sensu JIRA handler.
-See the getting started guide for more information.
+- Our first enterprise-only features for Sensu Go: LDAP authentication, the Sensu ServiceNow handler, and the Sensu JIRA handler.
+See the getting started guide.

 - Sensu now provides the option to limit check output size or to drop check outputs following metric extraction.
 See the checks reference for more information.

 - Sensu now includes support for Debian 8 and 9.
 See the installation guide to install Sensu for Debian.